leofofeo/insight-fellows/README.md

 # Testing the program
 Custom tests under `tests_general` can be run one of two ways:
-- From root, run `python -m unittest discover`
+- From root, run `python3.7 -m unittest discover`; ensure Python 3.7 is installed or running in your virtual env
-- From root, run `sh tests.sh`; ensure Python 3.7 is installed
+- From root, run `sh tests.sh`; ensure Python 3.7 is installed or running in your virtual env
-    - You might need to first run `chmod +x tests.sh` before `sh run.sh` for permissions
+    - You might need to first run `chmod +x tests.sh` before `sh tests.sh` for permissions

 - Requirements: unit tests make use of a `complaints.csv` file located in the first `input` folder under `insight_testsuite/test/tests_general`

 # Running the script
 The script can be run in one of two ways:
-- From root, run `python main.py`; ensure your virtual env is running Python 3.7 or higher
+- From root, run `python3.7 main.py`; ensure Python 3.7 is installed or running in your virtual env
-- From root, run `sh run.sh`; ensure Python 3.7 is installed
+- From root, run `sh run.sh`; ensure Python 3.7 is installed or running in your virtual env
     - You might need to first run `chmod +x run.sh` before `sh run.sh` for permissions

 - Requirements: